-When a hot object is left in surrounding air that is lower temperature, the object's temperature will decrease exponentially, leveling off towards the surrounding air temperature.
-Since the graph levels off at the surrounding air temperature, the equation must have a horizontal asymptote at this value, meaning the equation for a decaying exponential must have been shifted up.
+When a hot object is left in surrounding air that is at a lower temperature, the object's temperature will decrease exponentially, leveling off towards the surrounding air temperature.
+This "leveling off" will correspond to a horizontal asymptote in the graph of the temperature function.
+Unless the room temperature is zero, this will correspond to a vertical shift of the generic exponential decay function.